Skip to main content

 Frequently Asked Questions

-Jibhi is located in Himachal Pradesh, in the Tirthan Valley of the Kullu District.
+Jibhi is located in the state of Himachal Pradesh, India, specifically in the Kullu District within the Tirthan Valley.

 PeopleOfJibhi